otacilio-psf/Chat-Gourmet-AI/core/README.md

-# RAG Module for Chat Gourmet AI
+# Core Module for Chat Gourmet AI

+Module with the RAG logic.

 For more information check root README